ZIB-IOL/open_loop_fast/README.md

-# Affine-Invariant Convergence Rates of the Frank-Wolfe Algorithm with Open-Loop Step-Sizes
+# Fast Open-Loop Step-Size for Frank-Wolfe

 ## References

-This project is an extension of the previously published Git repository [open_loop_fw](https://github.com/ZIB-IOL/open_loop_fw), which contains the code to the following paper:
+This project is an extension of the previously published Git repository [ affine_invariant_open_loop_fw Public](https://github.com/ZIB-IOL/affine_invariant_open_loop_fw), which contains the code to the following paper:

-Wirth, E., Pokutta, S., and Kerdreux, T. (2023).
-Acceleration of Frank-Wolfe Algorithms with Open-Loop Step-Sizes.
+Wirth, E., Pena, J., and Pokutta, S. (2023b).
+Accelerated affine-invariant convergence rates of the Frank-Wolfe algorithm with open-loop step-sizes. arXiv preprint arXiv:2310.04096.
-In Proceedings of AISTATS.

 ## Installation guide